davsec-teaching/ECS160-Winter2025/README.md

 ### Grading

 Grading will be broken down as follows.
+Please note that the Canvas grades are typically not weighted, so please use the following weightage when computing your grade.

 | **Grading component**          | **Weightage**                                                                 |
 |----------------------|---------------------------------------------------------------------------------|